SeanChang/HackintoshTools/source/_posts/macOS-Ventura.md

 ### Notes
 Shortcut | Action
 |:------
-The current version of the Mac operating system is macOS 14 "Sonoma".|
+The previous version of the Mac operating system is macOS 13 "Ventura".|
-Helpful tutorials to install or upgrade this version of the macOS on Intel and AMD PCs include:|
+Guides to install this version of the macOS on PCs include:|
 {.shortcuts}